kumanna/armadillo-debian/README.txt

 If you want to use Armadillo without installation, or you're getting linking errors, compile along these lines:

-  g++ example1.cpp -o example1 -O2 -I /home/blah/armadillo-4.450.4/include -DARMA_USE_BLAS -DARMA_USE_LAPACK -DARMA_DONT_USE_WRAPPER -lblas -llapack
+  g++ example1.cpp -o example1 -O2 -I /home/blah/armadillo-4.550.2/include -DARMA_DONT_USE_WRAPPER -lblas -llapack

-The above command line assumes that you have unpacked the armadillo archive (armadillo-4.450.4.tar.gz in this case) into /home/blah/ You will need to adjust this for later versions of Armadillo, and/or if you have unpacked into a different directory.
+The above command line assumes that you have unpacked the armadillo archive into /home/blah/ You will need to adjust this for later versions of Armadillo, and/or if you have unpacked into a different directory.

 Notes:

-* On Mac OS X, replace -lblas -llapack with -framework Accelerate
+* To use the high speed OpenBLAS library instead of BLAS and LAPACK, replace -lblas -llapack with -lopenblas
+  To get OpenBLAS, see http://xianyi.github.com/OpenBLAS/

 * On most Linux-based systems, using -lblas -llapack should be enough;
   however, on Ubuntu and Debian you may need to add -lgfortran

-* To use the high speed OpenBLAS library instead of BLAS and LAPACK, replace -lblas -llapack with -lopenblas
+* On Mac OS X, replace -lblas -llapack with -framework Accelerate
-  To get OpenBLAS, see http://xianyi.github.com/OpenBLAS/

 * If you have ARPACK present, also link with it by adding -larpack to the command line